-The quaint twee town of Palakkad boasts of picturesque landscape, tranquil scenery and clear backwaters.
+The quaint town of Palakkad in Kerala boasts of picturesque landscape, tranquil scenery and clear backwaters.
 Palakkad gets its name from pala trees which once dominated the area.
-Located near a wide low pass in the Western Ghats mountain ranges, Palakkad is the land of Palmyras and Paddy Fields and is famous as the "gateway of Kerala".
+Also known as Palghat, Pallakad is located near a wide low pass in the Western Ghats mountain ranges.
+Palakkad is the land of Palmyras and Paddy Fields and is famous as the chief granary of Kerala.

 Free .
 Works Offline .
 Share Anywhere

 Unexplored tourist destination.
 Easily accessible by rail and road.
 Chance to explore the authentic Malayali culture.

 It has no coastline or beaches.
 The temperature here is higher than in the Western districts of Kerala

 ₹ 1,790 onwards